 Dural tail sign

-Initially, the sign was felt to be pathognomonic of meningiomas, however as radiologist's experience grew, it has become increasingly noted to be present in many other conditions, although without the same regularity:
+Initially, the sign was felt to be pathognomonic of meningiomas, however, it has become increasingly noted to be present in many other conditions, although without the same regularity:

 A useful mnemonic can be found here.